rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 * February 2021: removed Shasta as a long-read assembler (too many errors).
 * October 2021: changed short-read polishing instructions from Pilon to Polypolish/POLCA.
 * June 2024: updated Unicycler commands and replaced POLCA with Pypolca.
+* February 2025: replaced Trycycler with Autocycler and updated Medaka instructions.

 <br>